timbeaudet/knowledge_base/faq/today.md

 # Objectives for Today 2020-10-16:

-- Just chatting.
-- Brainstorming.
-- Fried from socializing.
+- Producing a video from concept to edit.
+- Something about Game Development.
+- Ask any questions about my adventure!

+**Purpose**

+The purpose of creating the YouTube videos on Game Development is to practice.
+I am still not as comfortable or 'natural' in front of the "YouTube" camera and am trying to improve.
+I also am working on improving my work-flow to create these videos easier and faster.
+They are not for marketing my games, but will help me market the simulator in the future.

-NEW RECORD: Day 141 in a row
+NEW RECORD: Day 142 in a row